GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 [INFO] Finished at: 2024-10-03T10:49:49+08:00
 [INFO] ------------------------------------------------------------------------
 ```

-You can now run the application and then test it with curl.

-1. Run the spring app: `./mvnw spring-boot:run`
-2. Test with curl: `curl -v http://localhost:8080/hello?key=world`

 Let's now create a new unit test for the case when no key is provided in the request.